adamwoolhether/NetBox4CentOS8/README.md

 I assume a non DNS registered domain is used.
 Modify the `httpdconf.j2` file if needed.

 Some conditionals are added for increased idempotency where shell/command module must be used.

+Again, this is meant to run once to bootstrap/automate the install process.

 ## Further Reading: